Code-Institute-Submissions/rockband-1/README.md

 - Jumbotron: I used a Bootrap Jumbotron and backgroun to catch the user's eye on landing, with a call-to-action button.
 This was customised through font colour and transparent background (as well appropriate padding etc) so that the background image shows through.

 - Card-deck: I used the boostrap Card deck to organise the 'latest news'.
-These then link to sections of the website.
+These then link to sections of the website via the buttons.
 Three cards are shown on larger devices and this changes to two on smaller devices to maximise the use of the screen and avoid one 'dropping' to the line below.

 - Boostrap table: Again using Boostrap to provide the foundations.
-Font styles andf colours were customised and buttons were added as calls-to-action.
+Font styles and colours were customised and buttons were added as calls-to-action.
 The hover on the buttons ties in with the colour of the NavBar as do all buttons on the website.
 The table is made responsive throught the overflow feature that allows the user to scroll.